-Some ARIA child roles must be contained by specific parent roles
+Some ARIA roles must be owned by specific parent roles.

 In the example Lighthouse audit above,